 Question: Is it legal for a lienholder to mandate you to have a $500 deductible on a vehicle?

-Answer: Yes, it’s legal for a lienholder, such as a bank or finance company, to tell you what your physical damage deductible amount should be.
+Answer: Yes, it’s legal for a lienholder/lienor, such as a bank or finance company, to tell you what your physical damage deductible amount should be.

-It is quite common for your financing paperwork to stipulate that you must carry certain car insurance coverages and list the maximum deductible you can carry on them.
-If you don’t agree to these portions of your finance contract, then you won’t be loaned the money for the vehicle.
+It is common for your financing paperwork to stipulate that you must carry certain car insurance coverages and list the maximum deductible you can carry on them.
+If you don’t agree to these parts of your finance contract, you won’t be loaned the money for the vehicle.

-These coverages pay to have the car repaired if it is damaged or its actual cash value if it’s totaled out, regardless of fault.
-The car is their asset, so they want as protected as possible.
+These coverages pay to have the car repaired if it is damaged or its actual cash value if it’s totaled, regardless of fault.
+The car is their asset, so they want it as protected as possible.

-The benefits for those damages, however, start after a deductible amount is paid.
+However, the benefits for those damages start after a deductible amount is paid.
 So, your lienholder typically also has a say on how much your deductible can be.

 In general, lienholders will require that the deductible amount is no greater than $500.
 This means you can pick a lower amount if you’d like, but not higher such as $1,000 or $2,500.

-If your deductible amount is too high, the lienholder’s belief is you may not be able to pay it.
+If your deductible amount is too high, the lienholder believes you may be unable to pay it.

 Remember, the deductible is due before your car insurance benefits are paid out.
-If you can’t pay your deductible, then your auto insurance company will not pay for its portion of the repair costs.
-This means the lienholder’s asset, the car, wouldn’t be repaired, and this is not OK with them.
+If you can’t pay your deductible, your auto insurance company will not pay for its portion of the repair costs.